-Armstrong said Wednesday the agency intends to "dredge up discredited" doping allegations against him in a bid to strip him of his seven Tour de France victories.
+Champion cyclist Lance Armstrong said Wednesday the U.S. Anti-Doping Agency intends to “dredge up discredited” doping allegations against him in a bid to strip him of his seven Tour de France victories.

 Armstrong was accused of using such drugs by other riders, but never failed a drug test.